11400 Rockville Pike, Suite 220

 The issue of having one specialty board for the profession is an issue the profession itself must resolve.
 CPME cannot make this decision alone for the profession.

-How does a podiatrist who did not complete a CPME-approved three-year residency program become board certified, and what is CPME’s involvement in a re-entry pathway for podiatrists?
+How does a podiatrist who did not complete a CPME-accredited three-year residency program become board certified, and what is CPME’s involvement in a re-entry pathway for podiatrists?

 Each recognized specialty board sets its own criteria for awarding board qualification/eligibility and board certification.
 Please contact each board regarding its requirements.
 Links to each board’s homepage can be found on the CPME homepage by clicking on the “Specialty Certifying Boards” tab.